Annex-Engineering/Masherbrum-K1/README.md

 ## Stats:
 - Fully Enclosed Design
-- 2020, and 2040 Frame Members, 4040 Gantry Frame
+- 2020, 2040, and 4040 Frame Members
 - Insulated Build Chamber (Not Heated)
 - Build Volumes of ~200^3 to 500^3 (use of whole plate available) + additional area to purge and wipe
      - Z can theoretically be 1m tall, just not fully supported or tested

-- Direct Drive Extruder (Sherpa Mini or Ascender)
+- Direct Drive Extruder (Sherpa Mini)

 - Shortest Belt Paths Possible, 4 Motors, 2 Per X, 2 Per Y Axis
 - Moving Gantry, Fixed Bed

 - MGN12H Rails for XY Stationary Rails
 - MGN15H Rails for XY Cross (Moving Members)
-- MGN12C Rails for Z - using 2.2 parts
+- MGN15H Rails for Z
-- Laser cut metal parts throughout for stiffness and strength (steel recommended in most places, aluminum on moving components)
+- Laser cut and machined metal parts throughout for stiffness and strength (steel recommended in most places, aluminum on moving components)
-- 12mm 2GT Belts on XY Motion
+- 20mm 2GT Belts on XY Motion
-- 15mm 3HTD Belts with 30:1 Worm Drive on Z to lift the Gantry
+- 20mm 2GT Belts with 20:1 Worm Drive on Z to lift the Bed
-	 - Hybrid Laser Cut Metal and Printed Part Construction
 - Heavy Duty Bearings
 - NEMA17 Motors XYZ